ironhack-labs/data-labs/module-0-prework/prepare-dev-env/mysql.md

 ## Introduction

-Structured Query Language (SQL) is the most prevalent database technology in the world allowing one to perform database operations such as storing, retrieving, updating, and deleting data.
+Structured Query Language (SQL) is the most prevalent database language in the world allowing one to perform database operations such as storing, retrieving, updating, and deleting data.
 In this course you will learn [MySQL](https://www.mysql.com/), a popular genre of SQL which is free.
 After mastering MySQL, you should have no problem in picking up other SQL genres such as MS SQL (by Microsoft), PostgreSQL, and SQLite because these languages are similar in a large part.

-:bulb: SQL is also known as the Relational Databases because they are based on the relational algebra theory.
-The opposite of SQL is NoSQL also known as the Non-Relational Databases.
+:bulb: SQL Databases are also known as the Relational Databases because they are based on the relational algebra theory.
+The opposite of SQL is NoSQL a.k.a. the Non-Relational Databases.
 The main difference between SQL and NoSQL is how they store data - the latter does not require a specific structure of the data in order to store them.
-An example of the NoSQL database is [MongoDB](https://www.mongodb.com/).
+An example of the NoSQL databases is [MongoDB](https://www.mongodb.com/).

 In this challenge, you will install MySQL and a data management application for Mac called Sequel Pro.